Implementing Firewall Technologies

 Router# debug ip inspect protocol parameter

-The application names to use for inspection are cuseeme, dns, ftp-cmd, ftp-token, h323, http, netshow, rcmd, realaudio, rpc, rtsp, sip, skinny, smtp, sqlnet, streamworks, tftp, and vdolive.
+Supported application names: cuseeme, dns, ftp-cmd, ftp-token, h323, http, netshow, rcmd, realaudio, rpc, rtsp, sip, skinny, smtp, sqlnet, streamworks, tftp, vdolive.

 Router# debug ip inspect timers